 Did You Know?

-First (and as of 2013) and only film to ever win the Palm D'Or at the Cannes Film Festival.
+As of 2013, remains the only South American film to ever win the Palme D'Or at Cannes.
 See more